 He is the creator of capitalmind.in.
 At capitalmindwealth.com, he does stock and market research as well as wealth management.

-He is a blogger for New Patrolling, a leading Indian news website that focuses on money, entertainment, sports, politics, and other topics.
+He is a Financial bloggers for New Patrolling, a leading Indian news website that focuses on money, entertainment, sports, politics, and other topics.

 He works full-time as an investor and trader.
 He has over ten years of expertise in the stock investment and trading area.

 “Before delving into cryptocurrencies, I’d want to draw your attention to events that transpired in the previous 2-3 years”.
-Demonetisation in India resulted in the cancellation of 86 percent of money in denominations of 500 and 1000.
+Demonetization in India resulted in the cancellation of 86 percent of the money in denominations of 500 and 1000.

 Blockchain’s future, in my opinion, is bright.
 Distributed and aggregation applications have the potential to dominate the industry in the near future.
 You only need to invest in cryptocurrencies.
 Companies will soon be able to compensate their employees with digital currency like bitcoins, Ethereum, and so on.

-He is a rising star with a keen interest in blogging and value investing.
-He has been an investing advisor for the past seven years.
+He is a rising Financial blogger with a keen interest in blogging and value investing.
+He has been an investment advisor for the past seven years.

 Suman Kumar Gayen

-“Bitcoin’s high demand validates the progress of cryptocurrency and blockchain”.
-The Reserve Bank of India has not yet legalised cryptocurrencies in India since there is no mechanism or framework in place to accommodate the decentralised and unregulated digital money.
+“Bitcoin’s high demand validates the progress of cryptocurrency and blockchain.”
+The Reserve Bank of India has not yet legalized cryptocurrencies in India since there is no mechanism or framework in place to accommodate the decentralized and unregulated digital money.